JosephKemper/cse210-hw/prove/Develop02/Program Plan.md

 CreateEntryInstanceName
-take in two digit promptIdentifier and CurrentDate Convert promptIdentifier and CurrentDate to the following format xxddmmmyyy
+take in two digit promptIdentifier and CurrentDate Convert promptIdentifier and CurrentDate to the following format xxddmmmyyy return xxddmmmyyy to be used in creating unique JournalEntry instance name.

-Return CurrentDate, JournalPrompt, and JournalEntry for storage in journal
+create JournalEntry instance using CurrentDate, JournalPrompt, and JournalEntry

+------Needed to do --------
+Figure out when UserJournal is called

 ---Class JournalEntry---
 Called by WriteJournalEntry to convert journal entry to a list containing [CurrentDate, JournalPrompt, JournalEntry]